FAQs for Parents

 Chase "2" Driving School is a local (West Haven, CT), family owned business.
 We offer driving lessons, classes, car rentals, packages and much more.
 We offer evening and weekend classes to fit every driver's individual needs.
 We cater to each individual so that every graduate gets the right information to learn how to drive and be safe on the road.

-Do parents of teens have to take a driving class also?
+Do parents of 16 and 17 year old teens have to take a driving class also?

 Yes, if you live in Connecticut.
-The State of Connecticut requires that a parent attend a 2-hour safe driving practice classroom session with their teen.
+The State of Connecticut requires that parents of 16-17 year olds must attend a 2-hour safe driving practice classroom session with their teen.
 These sessions are offered in the evening and on weekends.
 Parents dread the thought of a driving class, but Chase "2" Driving School promises that you will be given the right information to make you feel more comfortable with your teen driving.

 What driving classes does my teen have to take?